|

 - c.1915

-Estate is located on the south side of North Creek Rd. at Rt.
+The Fischer Estate was located on the south side of North Creek Rd. at Rt.
 20 along the creek bank.
 It was built

 by the Shepherd family of Buffalo as a summer

 retreat.
-Joseph Fisher, a vice-president of M&T Bank,
+Joseph Fischer, a vice-president of M&T Bank,

 bought the house in the 1930's and lived in there until the early 60s when he passed away.
 The house was purchased and converted into a restaurant called